bdngo/eecs-106a-website/content/team/_index.md

 ---
 title: "Team"
 date: 2022-12-11T15:55:55-08:00
-draft: true
+draft: false
 ---

 {{< figure src="../img/team.jpg" title="(From left to right) Stanley Wang, Bryan Ngo, Khalid Durani, Shaikh Shamsuddin, Eric Yang" height=100% width=100% >}}

 # Stanley Wang

 Stanley is currently a senior at UC Berkeley studying Mechanical Engineering.
 He is passionate about bio-inspired robotics and controls, and currently works in the Embodied Dexterity Group with Professor Hannah Stuart.
-He has been working on FishBot as an independent research project
+He has been working on FishBot as an independent research project since summer 2022 as part of the Jacobs Engineering Design Scholar Program.

+## Contribution

+- Developed and debugged the hardware platform
+- High-level conceptualization of motion planning and control strategies
+- Extensive work in systems testing, development, and integration

 # Bryan Ngo

 Bryan is currently a senior at UC Berkeley studying electrical engineering and computer science.